OliverCodez/odop-mwcalculator/client/docs/Help/DesignTypes/Spring/alerts.md

 Specifically, the ODOP : Spring software uses an interpolation / extrapolation mechanism to calculate a new value of tensile strength for each new wire diameter that is evaluated.
 The specific numbers involved change with each different material in the materials table.
-In this case, the current value of Wire_Dia requires an extrapolation significantly outside the range covered by values in the materials table.
+In this case, the current value of Wire_Diameter requires an extrapolation significantly outside the range covered by values in the materials table.
 Thus, the corresponding values for tensile strength may not be completely accurate.